TitanPlayz100/teti/info.md

     - 11:00 - debuff increased to 50% more garbage
     - 12:00 - 5 more permanent garbage (10 total)

-- maybe add a "currently in hyperspeed" graphic
-- simulated garbage recieving option
-    - amount of garbage sent to player increases with floor
-    - garbage is random bursts
-    - attacks 8 or larger split using {!!} thing (0.5s gap)
 - option for expert mode style

 [Longterm ideas here](#feature-wishlist)